 Student not enrolled in the Hot Lunch Program must bring a lunch to school including the necessary utensils.
-Grade 6 and older students have access to microwaves.
+Older students have access to microwaves.

-From Grade 7 onward, students are allowed to leave the school premises during lunch break upon written consent from their parents.
+From Grade 7 to Grade 9, students are allowed to leave the school premises during lunch break upon written consent from their parents.
 Students must sign the Lunch Hour Log at reception when leaving the premises.
 The school has the right to terminate or suspend this privilege.